Regional climate risk assessment from climate models using probabilistic machine learning: : methodology and implementation details

 \subsubsection{Computational cost}

-Training the diffusion model takes approximately 3 days on TPUv5p hosts with a total of 32 cores.
-Sampling is performed in parallel using 16 TPUv5e cores, where each core denoises a single 3-day period, collectively producing a 33-day temporally consistent long sample\footnote{With our parallel strategy, 33 days = number of cores [16] $\times$ (model days [3] - overlap [1]) + overlap [1]; increasing the number of cores effectively increases the total length of days.
-Alternatively, one may sample 3-day periods sequentially, in which case the sample length does not vary with the number of cores and instead scales with inference time.}.
-Each sample requires around 20 minutes to complete, including JAX compile time (generating additional realizations is significantly more time-efficient).
-The time length of the generated samples scales linearly with the number of TPU cores utilized, with clock time remaining roughly constant (albeit communication overhead amongst a large pool of devices may increase in a non-negligible way).
+The diffusion model is trained on TPUv5p hosts, utilizing a total of 32 cores, which takes approximately 3 days.
+For sampling, 16 TPUv5e cores are employed in parallel.
+Each core denoises a single 7-day window, collectively generating a 97-day temporally consistent long sample\footnote{Our parallel strategy yields 97 days, calculated as: number of cores \{16\} × (model days \{7\} - overlap \{1\}) + overlap \{1\}.
+This means increasing the number of cores effectively extends the total sample length.
+Alternatively, sequential sampling of 7-day windows can be performed, where sample length is independent of the number of cores and scales with inference time.}.
+Excluding JAX compile time, a one-time overhead that makes subsequent realizations significantly more efficient, each sample requires about 3 minutes to complete.
+The temporal length of the generated samples scales linearly with the number of TPU cores used, while clock time remains relatively constant.
+At a cost of estimated $\$1.2$ USD per hour of the current market rate, the super-resolution step incurs a cost of $\$0.08$ USD per sample day in a $[60^\circ, 30^\circ]$ region.
+For 100 ensemble members over 10 years (3 months per year, 8 samples per ensemble member), the estimated total inference cost is approximately $\$61,440$.
+This cost can be further reduced with accelerated sampling algorithms and other engineering optimization.